RasaMukti/stepadna/README.md

 Spatio-temporal modelling of beneficial allele spread using low-coverage Ancient DNA

 Input file should be a .csv file, where each row corresponds to a sample and contains the following columns:
-- age in years BP
+- age in years BP named "age"
-- degrees latitude
+- degrees latitude named "latitude"
-- degrees longitude
+- degrees longitude named "longitude"
-- pseudohaploid genotype, where 0 indicates ancestral allele state and 2 stands for derived allele.
+- pseudohaploid genotype named "genotype", where 0 indicates ancestral allele state and 2 stands for derived allele.
 The samples should be ordered from oldest to newest.

 Example file: